 Ever since that day in Brussels we have met up all around the world, I lost count of how many amazing days and dinners we have shared together.

 So how did you wind up in Shanghai after all, I can hear you ask.

 Tom lives in Shanghai, surprise!
 We simply promised that we would come and visit his hometown and meet up with his beautiful family.
 So when we booked our Japan trip that felt like the greatest opportunity to make good on that promise.

 Besides, flights from Osaka to Shanghai just the about 90 minutes.

 Piece of cake.

 Cross my heart.
 I think it would have been quicker to swim to Shanghai.
-But I wasn’t going to mention any of it.
+But I was not going to mention any of that, right.

 Culinary Meal Solutions